FBOL/FBOL/contrib/docker_builder/README.md

-# Dockerfile for building SABR binaries.
+# Dockerfile for building FBOL binaries.

-Now, you can build your own SABR files on all systems with docker and do it easy without installing depends on your system.
+Now, you can build your own FBOL files on all systems with docker and do it easy without installing depends on your system.

 ## How: